Isaac Howard: College

-Howard began his college ice hockey for the Minnesota Duluth Bulldogs during the 2022–23 season.
+Howard began his college ice hockey career for the Minnesota Duluth Bulldogs during the 2022–23 season.
 During his freshman season he recorded six goals and 11 assists in 35 games.

-On March 25, 2023, Howard announced he would transfer to Michigan State University for the 2023–24 season.
+On March 25, 2023, Howard announced he would transfer to Michigan State for the 2023–24 season.
 During his sophomore year he recorded eight goals and 28 assists in 36 games.

 During the 2024–25 season, in his junior year, he recorded 26 goals and 26 assists in 37 games.
-During conference play he led the Big Ten in scoring with 16 goals and 17 assists in 24 games.
-Following the season he was named the Big Ten Men's Ice Hockey Player of the Year and the Big Ten Scoring Champion.
+During conference play he led the Big Ten Conference in scoring with 16 goals and 17 assists in 24 games.
+Following the season he was named the Big Ten Player of the Year and the Big Ten Scoring Champion.
 He also won the Hobey Baker Award.
-During the 2025 Big Ten men's ice hockey tournament, he recorded three goals and two assists in two games, including the game-winning goal in double-overtime to help Michigan State win their second consecutive Big Ten men's ice hockey tournament championship.
+During the 2025 Big Ten tournament, he recorded three goals and two assists in two games, including the game-winning goal in double-overtime to help Michigan State win their second consecutive Big Ten tournament championship.
 He was subsequently named to the Big Ten All-Tournament Team and Big Ten Tournament MVP.

 Professional

-On July 8, 2025, Howard’s NHL rights were traded to the Edmonton Oilers in exchange for Sam O'Reilly.
+On July 8, 2025, Howard's NHL rights were traded to the Edmonton Oilers in exchange for Sam O'Reilly.
 He then signed a three-year, entry-level contract with the Oilers, beginning during the 2025–26 season.
-He scored his first NHL goal on October 21, 2025 in a 3–2 overtime win against the Ottawa Senators.
+He scored his first NHL goal on October 21, in a 3–2 overtime win against the Ottawa Senators.

 International play

 Howard represented the United States at the 2020 Winter Youth Olympics and won a silver medal.

-Howard represented the United States at the 2021 IIHF World U18 Championships, where he recorded one goal and three assists in five games.
-He again represented the United States at the 2022 IIHF World U18 Championships, where he was the leading scorer for the United States, with six goals and five assists in six games and won a silver medal.
+Howard represented the United States at the 2021 World U18 Championships, where he recorded one goal and three assists in five games.
+He later represented the United States at the 2022 World U18 Championships, where he was the leading scorer for the United States, with six goals and five assists in six games and won a silver medal.

-On December 16, 2023, Howard was named to the United States' roster to compete at the 2024 World Junior Ice Hockey Championships.
+On December 16, 2023, Howard was named to the United States roster to compete at the 2024 World Junior Championships.
 He recorded a team-leading seven goals and two assists in seven games and won a gold medal.

-Howard made his senior national team debut for the United States at the 2025 IIHF World Championship, where he recorded one assist in four games and helped Team USA win their first gold medal since 1933.
+Howard made his senior national team debut for the United States at the 2025 World Championship, where he recorded one assist in four games and helped the team win its first gold medal since 1933.

+On May 7, 2026, Howard was added to the United States roster for the 2026 World Championship.